Catherine O'Leary

-Catherine "Cate" O'Leary (née Donegan; March 1827 – July 3, 1895) was an Irish immigrant living in Chicago, Illinois, who became famous when it was alleged that an accident involving her cow had started the Great Chicago Fire of 1871.
-Born Catherine Donegan, she and her husband, Patrick O'Leary, had three children, one of whom, James Patrick O'Leary, ran a well-known Chicago saloon and gambling hall.
+Catherine O'Leary (née Donegan; March 1827 – July 3, 1895) was an Irish immigrant living in Chicago, Illinois, who became famous when it was alleged that an accident involving her cow had started the Great Chicago Fire of 1871.
+Born Catherine Donegan, she and her husband, Patrick O'Leary, had three children.
+Their son, James Patrick O'Leary, later ran a well-known Chicago saloon and gambling hall.

 Great Chicago Fire

 On the evening of October 8, 1871, a fire consumed the O'Leary family's barn at 137 DeKoven Street.
 Due to a high wind and dry conditions, it spread to burn a large percentage of the city, an event known as the Great Chicago Fire.